-What's happening in Iran?
+What's happening in Iran? - CBBC Newsround

 When President Rouhani came to power, one of his main promises was to deal with the damage that these sanctions were doing.

-After 12 years of on-off talks, in 2015 President Rouhani agreed a deal with six major world powers (the US, UK, France, China, Russia and Germany) which saw the sanctions lifted in return for Iran cutting back its nuclear activities.
+After many years of on-off talks, in 2015 President Rouhani agreed a deal with six major world powers (the US, UK, France, China, Russia and Germany) which saw the sanctions lifted in return for Iran cutting back its nuclear activities.

 It was hoped that this would help Iran to rebuild and get the country back on its feet again.

 Despite this, President Rouhani hasn't delivered what the people of Iran had hoped he would.

 The situation for ordinary people living in Iran has not got much better.

-These new protests broke out because people are frustrated about this.
+Protests broke out in 2018 because people were frustrated about this.
 Food prices are still high, the standard of living is low and many people don't have jobs.

 They are also unhappy because many think their leaders are not running the country in an honest way.

-However, since the protests started, the reasons that people are angry developed into something much bigger.
+Since the protests first started, the reasons that people were angry developed into something much bigger.
 Many started chanting against the government, calling for their Supreme Leader to go.

-People are also angry about Iran getting involved in fighting in other Middle Eastern countries, like Syria, because this costs a lot of money, which they say they need in their own country.
+People also remain angry about Iran getting involved in fighting in other Middle Eastern countries, like Syria, because this costs a lot of money, which they say they need in their own country.

-President Rouhani said that citizens are "completely free to make criticism and even protests", but some people have criticised this as they say that in the past Iran has tried to stop people from protesting.
+President Rouhani said at the time that citizens are "completely free to make criticism and even protests", but some people criticised this as they say that in the past Iran has tried to stop people from protesting.

 Rouhani added that the government would not tolerate any action that caused "social disorder", the Iranian Students News Agency reported.

-The protests have led to violence in which some people have been killed.
+The protests led to violence in which some people were killed.

-Why are these protests significant?
+Why were the protests in 2018 so significant?

-This is the most significant unrest the country has experienced since 2009, but there are differences this time.
+The protests at the start of 2018 were the most significant unrest the country has experienced since 2009, but there were differences this time.

 Firstly, the protests in 2009 were more focused on the country's capital city, Tehran.
-This time, it has spread out across the country, with lots of protests taking place in smaller, poorer areas of the country - not just the capital.
+This time, they spread out across the country, with lots of protests taking place in smaller, poorer areas of the country - not just the capital.

-Secondly, there aren't clear leaders in a more organised movement, like the Green Movement.
-There are lots of different groups who are unhappy and many protestors appear to be poor, unemployed people all over the country.
+Secondly, there weren't clear leaders in a more organised movement, like the Green Movement.
+There were lots of different groups who were unhappy and many protestors appeared to be poor, unemployed people all over the country.

 In 2009, it was also clearer from the beginning of the unrest what the protestors were unhappy about and what they wanted.
-This time, the protests have developed into something much bigger than what they were when they first started.
+This time, the protests developed into something much bigger than what they were when they first started.

-The US, Israel and Saudi Arabia have all spoken out supporting the protestors.
+The US, Israel and Saudi Arabia all spoke out supporting the protestors.

 On social media, President Donald Trump shared his respect for those protesting and criticised the Iranian government.
-He is also opposed to the deal Iran made over its nuclear activities.
+At the time, he had also been making it clear he was opposed to nuclear deal, from which he has now pulled out.

 The Iranian government responded by saying he should focus on what's going on in his own country.